StartBootstrap/startbootstrap-scrolling-nav/CRAWCI Documentation.md

 ### 5.2 Licenses

-D1, D2, D3, and D4 are licensed under Creative Commons License(https://creativecommons.org/licenses/by/3.0/) – Attribution – 3.0 and D5 is licensed under the Open Data License (ODL) v2.0(https://opendatacommons.org/licenses/odbl/), which is very similar to a CC-BY 4.0.
+D1, D2, D4 are licensed under Creative Commons License(https://creativecommons.org/licenses/by/3.0/) – Attribution CC BY– 3.0;

+D3 is under CC BY-SA 3.0 - Creative Commons https://creativecommons.org/licenses/by-sa/3.0/it/

+D5 is licensed under the Open Data License (ODL) v2.0(https://opendatacommons.org/licenses/odbl/), which is very similar to a CC-BY 4.0.
 Each dataset is accompanied by a clear license declaration.
 The content of the website is covered by the "All rights reserved" copyright statement.

-Our final dataset has an open licence which allows others to republish the content or data on their own website, to derive new content or data from yours, to make money by selling products that use your content or data, to republish the content or data while charging a fee for access as long as the reusers give attribution or share-alike).
-Our creative work has Open Data License v2.0(https://www.dati.gov.it/content/italian-open-data-license-v20">Italian).
+Our final dataset has CC BY-SA 3.0 - Creative Commons https://creativecommons.org/licenses/by-sa/3.0/it/.
+This license lets others reuse, adapt, and build upon their works even for commercial purposes, as long as they credit our source and license their new creations under the identical terms.
+Which means that all new works will carry the same license, so any derivatives will also allow commercial use.

 ## 6. Technical analysis